 When Florida blueberries are in season, the peaches are usually ripe and ready to be picked in the Sunshine State, too.
-The season is short, so be sure to get to the farmer’s market, local u-pick farm or your favorite grocery store as soon as you can.
+The season is short, so be sure to get to the farmer’s market, local u-pick farm, or your favorite grocery store as soon as you can.
 If you love peach cobbler and are a blueberry fan, don’t let this recipe slip by.
-It’s truly one of favorites recipes since it uses both blueberries and peaches … and did we mention the warm cobbler – just like grandma would have made.
+It’s truly one of our favorite recipes since it uses both blueberries and peaches … and did we mention the warm cobbler – just like grandma would have made.

 Oh, and don’t forget the ice cream!

 We recommend doubling this recipe.
 You’ll love having leftovers.

 - Preheat oven to 350 degrees.

 - Will need 4 ramekins, (8-ounce) or more if you double the recipe